 Health and medical experts are becoming increasingly concerned about air pollution and the role of coal combustion, and they have continuously highlighted the enormous health risks of air quality.
-Medical experts in the USA such as the Physicians for Social Responsibility (PSR), Australian physicians, British medical journal, the Lancet, European Respiratory Society (ERS) and many others are vocal clean air advocates.
+Medical experts in the USA such as the Physicians for Social Responsibility (PSR), Australian physicians, British Medical Journal, the Lancet, European Respiratory Society (ERS) and many others are vocal clean air advocates.

-It is very timely that Bulgarian doctors and health experts communicate to their patients and to the public that current air pollution is a cause of adverse health effects and, that improvements of air quality do result in better health.
+It is very timely that Turkish doctors and health experts communicate once more to their patients and to the public that current air pollution is a cause of adverse health effects and, that improvements of air quality do result in better health.
 At the same time health professionals should engage in policy processes with decision-makers to show how pollution can successfully be reduced.

 The time is right to advocate on the health damage from coal.
-Based on the established scientific evidence about the health risks from coal combustion, doctors and health organisations can add a long neglected health perspective to the debate about Bulgarian future energy supply.
+Based on the established scientific evidence about the health risks from coal combustion, doctors and health organizations can add a long neglected health perspective to the debate about Turkey's today's and future energy supply policies.